-The processes and documentation for obtaining informed consent for the use of human cells and tissues during the PD-MitoQUANT project will be comprehensive.
+The processes and documentation for obtaining informed consent for the use of human cells and tissues during the PD-MitoQUANT project are comprehensive.
 All data collected and generated will be in compliance with good practice principles for undertaking research including international/EU conventions and declarations, including the Declaration of Helsinki (Oct 2003 and in its latest versions), the Council of Europe Convention of Protection of Human Rights and Biomedicine, Clinical Trials Directive 2001/20/EC and Directive 2001/83/EC, Good Clinical Practice Directive (2005/28/EC) and others.
-Activities involving the processing of personal data for the programme will comply with applicable national Data Protection Laws which implement the

-General Data Protection Regulation (GDPR) (EU) 2016/679.
+Activities involving the processing of personal data for the programme will comply with applicable national Data Protection Laws which implement the General Data Protection Regulation (GDPR) (EU) 2016/679.

-For clinical data collected with respect to human iPSCs and Parkinson's disease patient tissue samples, partner organizations (CNR and PUK, respectively) will ensure that all patient samples will be processed in line with the informed consent collected at individual institutes.
-Ethical approval, patient consent and patient information leaflets for these studies will be held on file by the Data Coordinator (RCSI) and submitted to the funding agency upon request (WP4 D4.1).
+For clinical data collected with respect to human iPSCs and Parkinson's disease patient tissue samples, partner organisations (CNR and PUK, respectively) will ensure that all patient samples will be processed in line with the informed consent collected at individual institutes.
+Ethical approval, patient consent and patient information leaflets (template forms without patient information) for these studies are held on file by the Data Coordinator (RCSI) and have been submitted to the funding agency (WP4).
 In all cases where human clinical data is used, the key for decoding will stay with the participating institution-hospital/biobank and will not be made available outside the hospital/institution, i.e. this information will not be shared with the consortium members.
 This coding includes not only the removal of personal identifiers and information, but also of clinical information that could potentially be used to identify a single individual or to expose transmissible disease susceptibilities.
 Patients will not be identified in any reports on this study.

-The Data Coordinator (RCSI) will be responsible for obtaining copies of the formal consent for data preservation, sharing and reuse and will make these documents available on Sharepoint for consortium members only, in order to facilitate local ethics applications to receive and undertake research on these human-derived samples.
-Also, the Data Coordinator will ensure that a Data Protection Impact Assessment (DPIA) has been carried out at applicable institutions involved in the PD-MitoQUANT consortium, whereby human patient clinical information is protected and has been collected and pseudonymised/anonymized, as required by GDPR legislation.
-The retention of a DPIA document will help ensure patient data is stored, transferred and handled securely in accordance with GDPR.
-The Data Coordinator (RCSI) will monitor data production, sharing and storage to ensure compliance with the relevant DPIA and that all guidelines and recommendations within the DMSP have been translated to project development.
+The Data Coordinator (RCSI) has obtained copies of the formal consent for data preservation, sharing and reuse and these documents are available on SharePoint for consortium members only, in order to facilitate local ethics applications to receive and undertake research on these human-derived samples.
+The Data Coordinator (RCSI) will monitor data production, sharing and storage to ensure that all guidelines and recommendations within the DMSP have been translated to project development.